 Those who know me know that I am a very private person.
-I had to be dragged, kicking and screaming plus a whole lot of peer pressure into the whole social media craze.
-I started tentatively with LinkedIn as this was professional, then ventured into Twitter, Facebook, Snapchat and finally Instagram.
-Honestly I don’t even understand how some of these social sites work, especially Snapchat which my kids and their friends love.
-I have recently started to stir away from Facebook as I don’t appreciate some of its malignant potential.
-I find that there is lots of showoffiness (is that even a word?) , bullying and political grandstanding, that goes against the original intent of the medium.
-This is so different from Instagram, which I really like because you can post a photo with little or no words and it tells a story.
-It is so much easier, for me, to navigate than a lot of the other social sites and has become my go to.
+I had to be dragged kicking and screaming plus a whole lot of peer pressure into the social media craze.
+I started tentatively with LinkedIn as this was professional, then ventured into Twitter, Facebook and Instagram.
+Honestly I don’t even understand some of the popular social sites like Snapchat that my kids and their friends love.
+I have slowly stirred away from Facebook as I don’t appreciate some of its malignant potential.
+I find that there is lots of showoffiness (is that even a word?) , bullying and political grandstanding.
+Instagram I really like because you can post a photo with little or no words and it tells a story.
+It is so much easier for me to navigate and has become my go to social site.

-When you are faced with a potentially fatal illness all you can think about is, ‘ Am I going to die?’
-And the answer is, yes we are all going to die.
-But no one wants to die right now at a young age.
-We all want to live long enough to see our kids graduate from school, get married, have our grand children etc. No one wants to die before they have actually had a chance to LIVE.
+When you are faced with a potentially fatal illness all you can think about is ‘am I going to die?’
+And the answer is yes we are all going to die.
+But you don’t want it to be at a young age before you’ve seen your kids graduate from school, get married, have grandkids etc. No one wants to die before they have actually had a chance to LIVE.

 So with that Live!
 Balancing life with Jovita was born.
-My Instagram handle was changed to @lifewithjovita.
+My instagram handle changed to @lifewithjovita.

-The idea being that I wanted to live the life that some of my patients and many others suffering from debilitating or fatal illnesses cannot.
-I am very social and enjoy outings and parties and friends.
-But I, like so many of us get caught up and so busy with our lives and work and family that we don’t get to make time for the fun stuff.
-So I started to Instagram my various fun activities and outings because I want to encourage all able bodied, healthy women to go out there and LIVE.
-Live for yourself.
-Live for my patients.
-Live for those who cannot do so.
+The idea being that I want to live the life that some of my patients and many others suffering from debilitating or fatal illnesses cannot.
+So I Instagram my various activities and outings because I want to encourage well, able bodied, healthy women to go out there and LIVE.

 Life is too short and you only live once is not a cliche.
 It is reality.
 I know this because I see it daily in practice.
-People get sick unexpectedly and then all those things we put off to do later in life never get done.
-Live for now.
 Live with no regrets.
 Travel when you can.
 Hug your children often.
-Have fun with your friends.
+Have fun with your girlfriends.
 Make time for your spouse or significant other.
-Eat out.
-Go dancing.
-Take a day off.
-Play in the rain or the snow.
-Laugh often.
-Believe in something.
 Don’t get caught up in the minutia of life.
 Don’t judge others, they too are living their lives.

-As always thanks for reading and check me out on Instagram @lifewithjovita
+As always thanks for reading and comment below.